jhays/JHColorPicker/README.md

 ## License

-JHColorPickerController is available under the MIT license.
+JHColorPicker is available under the MIT license.
 See the LICENSE file for more info.